loggi/redis-schematics/README.rst

 Roadmap
 -------

-- [ ] Support a distributed Mixin with one key per field.
+- Support a distributed Mixin with one key per field.
+- Support a distributed Hash Mixin with one hash per field.
-- [ ] Consistent set of unit tests.
+- Consistent set of unit tests.
-- [ ] Support redis relationships between models.
+- Support redis relationships between models.
-- [ ] Support transaction aware methods.
+- Support transaction aware methods.